-Perrie Edwards Celebrates 8 Million Instagram Followers With Cheeky Bikini Snapshot
+Perrie Edwards Celebrates Eight Million Instagram Followers With Cheeky Bikini Snapshot

 “Mermaids have freckles and scars too… embrace them.
 I think they’re beaut!” the 24-year-old wrote.

 And in another photo from yesterday, Edwards thanked fans for following her Instagram account with a cheeky photo.
-To celebrate an impressive 8 million followers, Edwards took to her account to post a photo of her backside.
+To celebrate an impressive eight million followers, Edwards took to her account to post a photo of her backside.
 In the snapshot, Edwards is donning a gorgeous white bikini that leaves little to the imagination.
 The back of her swimsuit is tucked into her derriere, fully exposing her cheeks.

 The Little Mix singer completes her beach look with her long, golden locks down and messy.
 She wears a black and white patterned hat that really gives off tropical vibes.
 Though does not say exactly where she is in this particular photo, it appears as though she may be in Mykonos, Greece as she tagged her next picture there.